Nightwatchman (cricket): Opener nightwatchmen

 It is very rare but not unknown for a team to use nightwatchmen when an innings begins late in the day.
 Teams will trust in the ability of the specialist opening batsman to do their usual job of handling the new ball regardless of how difficult that might be.
 Australian Captain and opening batter Mark Taylor has remarked that most batters will accept a nightwatchman when asked, but as an opener he had never been offered one.

 Rangana Herath opened the 2nd innings as a nightwatchman in the 1st Test between Sri Lanka and Pakistan in 2009 having batted at 9 in the first innings.
 Herath took the final 6 balls of the day with usual opening batter Malinda Warnapura at the other end.
 The next morning Warnapura was out caught on the second ball of the day while Herath scored 15 off 60 balls before an LBW dismissal to Younis Khan.
 Jack Leach who normally batted 10th or 11th opened as a nightwatchman for England in a 2019 Test match against Ireland, surviving a single over at the evening then top-scoring for the innings with 92 runs the following day with Ireland collapsing in the last innings to be all out 38 chasing 182.

+Australia used an opener nightwatchman on the first day of the 4th Test of the 2025–26 Ashes series, after both sides were bowled out on a heavily-criticized pitch.
+Australia was required to bat for a single over to begin their 2nd innings before the close of play.
+Fast bowler Scott Boland, who had been the #11 batsman in the first innings and was dismissed for a golden duck, replaced Jake Weatherald to open alongside Travis Head and was on a king pair for the first ball.
+Boland faced Gus Atkinson and was dropped at fifth slip off the fifth ball of the over before slicing a thick outside edge for a boundary to huge cheers from the Melbourne crowd to end the day's play.

 Reversing the order

 In the days before covered wickets it was common for teams to protect the upper part of the order from a sticky wicket by reversing the batting order and hoping to exchange the inevitable loss of wickets for the time it would take for the wicket to start playing better.
 Although not necessarily done late in the day, the reversed order effectively turned the promoted part of the order into nightwatchmen for the upper half.
-Don Bradman once scored 270 not out as the #7 batsman after such a reversal, with Bill O'Reilly and Chuck Fleetwood-Smith opening the batting and being dismissed for 0 runs each.
+Don Bradman holds the Test match record for highest score as the #7 due to a reversal of the order, scoring 270 not out against England in 1937.
+The #7 position is usually given to the best batter from the Wicketkeeper and the bowlers.
+Bill O'Reilly and Chuck Fleetwood-Smith opened the batting and were dismissed for 0 runs each.
 It was the only time either opened the batting in their Test career.